thousandbrainsproject/tbp.monty/rfcs/0000_extract_motor_policies_from_dataloader.md

 * `SaccadeOnImageDataLoader.__init__` (unlike its parent class) retrieves object names from the `Environment` (`self.dataset.env.scene_names`) instead of being given a parameter on creation.

 * `SaccadeOnImageDataLoader` appears to only use `pre_episode` of its parent, overwriting other methods.

+* `SaccadeOnImageFromStreamDataLoader` overrides its parent's`post_epoch` with the same logic as its parent.

 # Drawbacks